defano/wyldcard/README.md

 For example,

 ```
-set the textSize of the last word of card field "Some Text" to 24
+set the textStyle of the last word of card field "Some Text" to "bold, italic"
+add 3 to the textSize of the middle line of field 6
 ```

 ### Menus

-HyperTalk can control the menus that appear in the application menu bar and also define their behavior.
+HyperTalk can control the menus that appear in the menu bar and determine their behavior.
 Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
 Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.

 Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID or a part number.